Vampire: Medieval and later European folklore

 Many myths surrounding vampires originated during the medieval period.
+With the arrival of Christianity in Greece, and other parts of Europe, the vampire "began to take on decidedly Christian characteristics."
+As various regions of the continent converted to Christianity, the vampire was viewed as "a dead person who retained a semblance of life and could leave its grave-much in the same way that Jesus had risen after His death and burial and appeared before His followers."
+In the Middle Ages, the Christian Churches reinterpreted vampires from their previous folk existence into minions of Satan, and used an allegory to communicate a doctrine to Christians: "Just as a vampire takes a sinner's very spirit into itself by drinking his blood, so also can a righteous Christian by drinking Christ's blood take the divine spirit into himself."
+The interpretation of vampires under the Christian Churches established connotations that are still associated in the vampire genre today.
+For example, the "ability of the cross to hurt and ward off vampires is distinctly due to its Christian association."

 The 12th-century British historians and chroniclers Walter Map and William of Newburgh recorded accounts of revenants, though records in English legends of vampiric beings after this date are scant.
 The Old Norse draugr is another medieval example of an undead creature with similarities to vampires.
 Vampiric beings were rarely written about in Jewish literature; the 16th-century rabbi David ben Solomon ibn Abi Zimra (Radbaz) wrote of an uncharitable old woman whose body was unguarded and unburied for three days after she died and rose as a vampiric entity, killing hundreds of people.
 He linked this event to the lack of a shmirah (guarding) after death as the corpse could be a vessel for evil spirits.

 In 1645, the Greek librarian of the Vatican, Leo Allatius, produced the first methodological description of the Balkan beliefs in vampires (Greek: vrykolakas) in his work De Graecorum hodie quorundam opinationibus ("On certain modern opinions among the Greeks").
 Vampires properly originating in folklore were widely reported from Eastern Europe in the late 17th and 18th centuries.
 These tales formed the basis of the vampire legend that later entered Germany and England, where they were subsequently embellished and popularized.
 An early recording of the time came from the region of Istria in modern Croatia, in 1672; Local reports described a panic among the villagers inspired by the belief that Jure Grando had become a vampire after dying in 1656, drinking blood from victims and sexually harassing his widow.
 The village leader ordered a stake to be driven through his heart.
 Later, his corpse was also beheaded.